Perfect Сlimate

 How much does it cost to rent a bed in a shared flat in Greece?

 The cost of renting a bed in a shared flat in Greece can vary depending on the location and the quality of the accommodation.
-However, on average, you can expect to pay around €200-€400 per month.
+However, on average, you can expect to pay around €300–400 per month.

 Where are the most affordable houses located in Greece?

 The most affordable houses in Greece are usually located in small towns and villages in the countryside.
-For example, you can find houses for as little as €30,000 in some parts of the Peloponnese.
+For example, you can find cottages for €100,000 in some parts of the Peloponnese.

 Who pays for utilities in a rental home in Greece?/h4>